7 Best Bathroom Faucets of 2026

 - Pull-down hose adds a maintenance point that traditional faucets do not have — though Delta's hose is rated through years of normal use

-FORIOUS Waterfall Single-Hole Faucet — Best Statement Piece
+Ryuwanku Matte Black Waterfall Single-Hole Faucet — Best Statement Piece

-FORIOUS Waterfall Matte Black Single-Hole Bathroom Faucet
+Ryuwanku Matte Black Modern Waterfall Bathroom Faucet

-by FORIOUS
+by Ryuwanku

 Pros